 Thomas, Smart help Celtics stay hot in 111-98 win over Mavs

-Isaiah Thomas had 29 points and eight assists, backcourt mate Marcus Smart added 19 points against his hometown team and the Boston Celtics beat the Dallas Mavericks 111-98 on Monday night.
-Kelly Olynyk scored seven of his 15 points during a 12-2 run that started with the Celtics leading by one in the fourth quarter as the Atlantic Division leaders won for the 10th time in 11 games.
+Isaiah Thomas and the Boston Celtics had little trouble with a batch of Western Conference opponents - save for a hiccup in Sacramento.
+Thomas had 29 points and eight assists, backcourt mate Marcus Smart added 19 points against his hometown team and the Celtics beat the Dallas Mavericks 111-98 on Monday night.

 Add your comments below